-Supreme Court strikes down key deportation provision
+Supreme Court strikes down key deportation provision, with Gorsuch help

-WASHINGTON-- The Supreme Court said Tuesday that part of a federal law that makes it easier to deport immigrants who have been convicted of crimes is too vague to be enforced.
+Justice Neil Gorsuch provided the decisive vote Tuesday in a Supreme Court ruling striking down a key provision that made it easier to deport immigrants convicted of violent crimes, in a blow to the Trump administration.

+President Trump's Supreme Court pick has largely sided with the conservative members of the bench since his appointment, but sided with the liberal wing on Tuesday.

+The court said the part of the law in question is too vague to be enforced.

-The court's 5-4 decision concerns a provision of immigration law that defines a "crime of violence."
+The court's 5-4 decision concerns a provision of federal immigration law that defines a "crime of violence."
 Conviction for a crime of violence subjects an immigrant to deportation and usually speeds up the process.

 A federal appeals court in San Francisco previously struck down the provision as too vague, and on Monday the Supreme Court agreed.
 The appeals court based its ruling on a 2015 Supreme Court decision that struck down a similarly worded part of another federal law that imposes longer prison sentences on repeat criminals.

-The decision is a loss for President Donald Trump's administration which, like President Barack Obama's administration before it, had defended the provision at issue before the Supreme Court.
+The decision is a loss for Trump's administration which, like President Barack Obama's administration before it, had defended the provision at issue before the Supreme Court.
 And it comes amid an ongoing focus on immigration by Trump.

 The case the high court ruled in involves James Dimaya, a native of the Philippines who came to the United States legally as a 13-year-old in 1992.
 After he pleaded no contest to two charges of burglary in California, the government began deportation proceedings against him.
 The government argued among other things that he could be removed from the country because his convictions qualified as crimes of violence that allowed his removal under immigration law.

 The case was initially argued in January of 2017 by a court that was short a member because the late Justice Antonin Scalia's seat had not yet been filled.
 An eight member court didn't decide the issue, presumably because the justices were deadlocked 4-4.
-After Justice Neil Gorsuch joined the court, the justices heard the case re-argued.
+After Gorsuch joined the court, the justices heard the case re-argued.
 Gorsuch joined the court's more liberal justices in finding the clause too vague.

 The case is Sessions v.
 Dimaya, 15-1498.